 Creating an online magazine gives publications more advantages than an app you can sell on a newsstand or app store.
 Some of the highlights: creative ways to price and sell, a platform to recycle content and a back issue library, more opportunities for native advertising, and interactive features (which users feel a time-worthy experience).

 If a print publication truly wants to harness the full potential of digital publishing, online magazines are the creme de la creme.
 But it takes work–you have to put together a specific team to run it successfully.
 This team works directly with the print team, not as a neglected side project.

 Putting together your online magazine’s A-team

-Here we’ve outlined the positions needed to create an online magazine.
+Here we’ve outlined the positions needed, either in-house or outsourced, to create an online magazine.
 Some print publishers may scoff at the expense of creating new jobs, but the details of how it will work are different for everyone.
 The bottom line is if you want to take advantage of digital publishing, it takes a team to get the job done.

-Managing Editor: At the very least, an editor is needed to run the online content.
-He or she creates the editorial, oversees what content is recycled into multiple platforms, and keeps the daily operations running smoothly.
-He or she also manages the editorial calendar and works directly with the print editorial team.
-Social media, email newsletters, and maybe even writing/managing native advertising content (more on this later) also falls under their responsibility.
-Unless you’re Conde Nast and have launched a whole native advertising department.
+Managing Editor: At the very least, an editor is needed to manage the online content.
+They create the editorial, are ideally SEO-savvy and they oversee what content is recycled into multiple platforms.
+They keep the daily operations running smoothly and also manage the editorial calendar.
+They work directly with the print editorial team.
+Social media, email newsletters, and maybe even writing/managing native advertising content may also fall under their responsibility.

 Sales Reps: Creating an online magazine means creating new avenues for advertising or sponsorship.
 Web and email ads (preferably text ads rather than display ads), sponsored downloads and webinars, sponsored directories and job boards, native advertisements–the possibilities go on.
 You’ll need sales reps specifically tailored to marketing your new ad space while also working with current sponsors for additional packages.